DPDK/dpdk/doc/guides/nics/mlx5.rst

 - CRC:

-  - ``DEV_RX_OFFLOAD_KEEP_CRC`` cannot be supported with decapsulation for some NICs (such as ConnectX-6 Dx and BlueField 2).
+  - ``DEV_RX_OFFLOAD_KEEP_CRC`` cannot be supported with decapsulation for some NICs (such as ConnectX-6 Dx, ConnectX-6 Lx, and BlueField-2).
     The capability bit ``scatter_fcs_w_decap_disable`` shows NIC support.

 - Sample flow: